-The High Priestess is one card that advocates for a benign (or at least neutral) view of the tarot archetypes love to put on a pedestal as a lofty example of purity and virtue.
+The High Priestess is one card that idealists and advocates for a benign (or at least neutral) view of the tarot archetypes love to put on a pedestal as a lofty example of purity and virtue.
 She is obviously as pristine as the driven snow, never mind that she is also as crystalline as an ice cube and as abstemious as a Vestal Virgin.
 She is seen as an exalted feminine role-model to aspire to, remote like the Star but also somehow less abstract and more approachable at a mystically intuitive level (must be the lunar connection).
 Readers who value inductive over deductive methods are especially enamored of her, mainly because she keeps the higher truths concealed and only glimpses of insight are offered on which to base conclusions.
 They content themselves with meager scraps of knowledge and leave the difficult path of ascent to her altar to the more assiduous.
 One thing that is almost certain, though: our mundane objectives are almost never her immediate concern, so we might not understand her even if she did condescend to speak with us.

 Don’t get me wrong, I like the High Priestess, mainly because she knows how to keep her mouth shut.
 She is the Guardian of the Veil, beneath which the uninitiated are forbidden to peek.
 The implication in a reading is often that the querent isn’t ready to receive her wisdom, and perhaps isn’t worthy of it because he or she hasn’t put forth an honest effort to comprehend the situation without demanding coaching or hand-holding.
 My impression has always been that she has no patience for slackers, and is exacting in her expectations for spiritual refinement in her supplicants.
 She will turn a deaf ear to the undeserving.